SapiensAnatis/AssetDownloader/README.md

 The total size of the master assets is about 38GB.
 The English localisation assets are about 5GB.

 The program's main responsibility is to fetch the manifest JSON and parse it -- the list of URLs is then handed off to [aria2](https://aria2.github.io/manual/en/html/aria2c.html#description).
-It is capable of of resuming a partially-completed manifest download and it will also parallelize the downloads.
+This tool is capable of resuming a partially-completed manifest download and it will also parallelize the downloads.